fellMorto/Pathologic-2-Incomplete-Mod-Files/(SPOILERS)-CurrentModContent.md

 - Meeting Khan in the nutshell
 - Meeting Taya in the termitary dream
 - Nara in the abattoir
-- Asking Oyun to live at Isidor's house
 - Fellow traveler item shop day 4-6
 - Rat Prophet in cemetery quest day 7
 - Bad Grief in cathedral "We need to escape"